voxpupuli/puppet-vmwaretools/README.md

 Notes
 -----

-* Only tested on CentOS 5.8 and CentOS 6.3 x86_64 with 4.0latest.
+* Only tested on CentOS 5.5+ and CentOS 6.2+ x86_64 with 4.0latest.
 * Not supported on Fedora.
+Attempts to work with open-vm-tools from the Fedora repository were met with difficulty as the packages do not exist in newer Fedora versions.

 Issues
 ------